GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

   How to implement permissions to protect your users and your Extension.
 ---

-An extension’s ability to access websites and most Chrome APIs is determined by its declared [permissions][1].
+An extension's ability to access websites and most Chrome APIs is determined by its declared [permissions][1].
 Permissions should be restricted to only what is needed for its functionality.
-Limiting permissions establishes an extension’s capabilities and reduces possible incursion to data if the extension is compromised by an attacker.
+Limiting permissions establishes an extension's capabilities and reduces possible incursion to data if the extension is compromised by an attacker.
 Protect extensions and their users by implementing explicit, minimal and optional permissions.